Samuel-Buarque/mobile-pokedex/README.md

 <h2>About the project</h2>
-<p>The TypeScript Pokédex is an interactive application that provides comprehensive details about various Pokémon.
-Built with Ionic and TypeScript, this project aims to offer a smooth and engaging user experience for Pokémon enthusiasts.</p>
+<p>The mobile Pokédex is an interactive mobile application that provides comprehensive details about various Pokémon.
+Built with Ionic and TypeScript, this project allows you to search and battle with your caught pokemons.</p>

 <h3>Technologies Used</h3>
 - TypeScript